 And so on.
 You get the point.

-There are many chart time frames to choose from and it is completely up to you to decide which one suits you and your trading style best.
+There are many chart time frames to choose from and it is completely up to you to decide which time frame suits you and your trading style best.

 The most common chart time frames are: